There's still time to apply! Accepting applications for Fall 2026 with scholarship support available. Apply now!

 Using our International Futures (IFs) model, the report compares three paths: no AfCFTA, AfCFTA as agreed, and AfCFTA plus strategic investments in education, welfare transfers, and research & development, all the way to 2063.
 The report recommends that countries put children at the center by investing AfCFTA revenue in education, health, nutrition, and green jobs, while building strong social safety nets.
 They also need to manage risks like job shifts, environmental impacts, and child protection issues.

-Moyer, J., Sahadevan, D. (2024).
+Moyer, J., Sahadevan, D. (2024, December).
 Navigating the future: Four scenarios assessing child well-being in the twenty-first century.
 UNICEF. https://www.unicef.org/innocenti/media/10201/file/UNICEF-Innocenti-Navigate-Future-Report-2024.pdf

 As we move through the twenty-first century, humanity faces a complex array of challenges.
-These mutually reinforcing issues include climate change and geopolitical instability, as well as persistent socioeconomic disparities that have profound implications for children’s well-being.1 At such a critical crossroads, policy choices we make today will determine the welfare of future generations.
-In their interest, addressing this complex web of collective action problems demands a broad-based, integrated analysis focussed on comprehensive and equitable solutions.
+These mutually reinforcing issues include climate change and geopolitical instability, as well as persistent socioeconomic disparities that have profound implications for children’s well-being.
+At such a critical crossroads, policy choices we make today will determine the welfare of future generations.
+In their interest, addressing this complex web of collective action problems demands a broad-based, integrated analysis focused on comprehensive and equitable solutions.

-Hanna, T., Kruczkiewicz, A., Owen, M. (2024).
+Hanna, T., Kruczkiewicz, A., Owen, M. (2024, December 10).
 Land degradation and human development in Yemen.
 United Nations Development Programme. https://www.undp.org/yemen/publications/land-degradation-and-human-development-yemen

 This study, “Land Degradation and Human Development in Yemen,” was commissioned by UNDP in 2024 as part of a collaboration with the Frederick S. Pardee Institute for International Futures, Josef Korbel School of Global and Public Affairs, University of Denver and climate researchers.
 Yemen is frequently said to be experiencing one of the worst development and humanitarian crises in the world after more